lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## EST over secure COAP {#EST-coaps}

-If the nonce request and nonce response message content is be transmitted via secure CoAP, the specification in {{RFC9148}} applies.
+If the nonce request and nonce response message content is transmitted via secure CoAP, the specification in {{RFC9148}} applies.
 The message content is encoded in CBOR as described in {{CBOR}}.